csteinmetz1/dasp-pytorch/README.md

 `dasp-pytorch` is a Python library for constructing differentiable audio signal processors using PyTorch.
 These differentiable processors can be used standalone or within the computation graph of neural networks.
-We provide purely functional interfaces for all processors that enables ease-of-use and portability across projects.
+We provide purely functional interfaces for all processors that enable ease-of-use and portability across projects.
 Unless oterhwise stated, all effect functions expect 3-dim tensors with shape `(batch_size, num_channels, num_samples)` as input and output.
 Using an effect in your computation graph is as simple as calling the function with the input tensor as argument.